-16. Run-on matter consisting of mixed figures and words, such as subscription lists, share lists, land sales, wool sales. show prize lists, cargo lists, mixed names and figures, tennis results, egg-laying competition results, pawnbrokers advertisements, balance-sheets, University or other school lists (other than those which consist of figures), cricket scores, ride scores, quoit scores, mining and market reports, racing weights, racing results and similar matter, and also passenger lists, shall be paid for at rate and a third, but lines not containing such run-on matter shall be charged plain.
-University and other school lists and examination results (consisting of figures), lottery results (consisting of figures) and other run-on figure matter (consisting of figures), shall be paid for at double rate.
+16. Run-on matter consisting of mixed figures and words, such as subscription lists, share lists, land sales, wool sales. show prize lists, cargo lists, mixed names and figures, tennis results, egg-laying competition results, pawnbrokers' advertisements, balance-sheets, University or other school lists (other than those which consist of figures), cricket acores, rifle scores, quoit scores, mining and market reports, racing weights, racing results and similar matter, and also passenger lists, shall be paid for at rate and a third, but lines not containing such run-on matter shall be charged plaim.
+University and other school lists and examination results (consisting of figures), lottery results (consisting of figures), shall be paid for at double rate.